acsaeng/vet-med-clinic-app/README.md

 ### Postman

 The Postman API platform was used to test all of the created API endpoints.
-The Postman request collections JSON files used for testing are located in the `testing/postman-requests` folder.
+The Postman request collections JSON files used for testing are located in the `testing/postman-collections` folder.

 #### Note

-Postman collections file `StatusRemindersCommentsPhotos.postman_collection.json` includes the API request test to the following endpoints:
+The following Postman collection files includes the API request test to the following endpoints:
-- `VET-15` (Status)
+- Status (`VET-15`) - `testing/postman-collections/status.postman_collection.json`
-- `VET-38` (Reminders)
+- Reminders (`VET-38`) - `testing/postman-collections/reminders.postman_collection.json`
-- `VET-45` and `VET-24` (Comments)
+- Comments - (`VET-45` and `VET-24`) - `testing/postman-collections/comment.postman_collection.json`
-- `VET-25` and `VET-46` (Photos)
+- Photos - (`VET-25` and `VET-46`) - `testing/postman-collections/photo.postman_collection.json`

 These were setup where each object generates a random UUID pertaining to a specific animal that is created whenever the object is created.
 As a result, the Postman requests that involve using a specific animal UUID in the path (GET, PUT, and DELETE requests where the UUID is included) do not work for new executions of the requests.